 Technical instruments and aids, from ultra-modern physical measuring instruments to fermentation plants and computer methods, play a major role in molecular biotechnology.

 After the Master's program, you can stay at university and do a doctorate or enter the biotechnology industry.
 In the medical field, you will find jobs in the development of pharmaceuticals and therapeutics, help in the further development of diagnostics, and conduct research work on interfaces, for example in prostheses or tissue replacement.
 If you are more interested in industrial biotechnology, you can find work in developing new processes and materials from renewable resources.
 Alternatively, you could go into the agricultural sector and work with genetically modified plants and animals as well as modified microorganisms.

 The Master's program in Molecular Biotechnology course is based on five topics:

-You can also choose modules from the general education / multidisciplinary area, to deepen your language skills, or on the topics of politics, economics, ethics, or culture.
-A minimum of 8 credits must be achieved from these areas.
+You can also choose interdisciplinary qualification modules to deepen your language skills, or on the topics of politics, economics, ethics, or culture.
+5 credits can be achieved from these areas.

 The language of instruction is mainly German; therefore, you should provide evidence that you have sufficient knowledge of German.

 Interest aroused?
 Just take a look at an exemplary curriculum!